Charley Pride: Rise to fame

 While he was active in baseball, Pride had been encouraged to join the music business by country stars such as Red Sovine and Red Foley, and was working towards this career.
 In 1958, in Memphis, Pride visited Sun Studio and recorded some songs.

 He performed his music solo at clubs and with a four-piece combo called the Night Hawks during the time he lived in Montana.
-His break came when Chet Atkins at RCA Records heard a demonstration tape and got Pride a contract.
-In 1966, he released his first RCA single, "The Snakes Crawl at Night".
+His break came when Jack Clement produced a demo for Pride, and played it for RCA Records executive Chet Atkins, the longtime producer at RCA who had made stars out of country singers such as Jim Reeves, Skeeter Davis, and others, who offered Pride a recording contract in 1965.
 Nashville manager and agent Jack D. Johnson signed Pride.
-Atkins was the longtime producer at RCA who had made stars out of country singers such as Jim Reeves, Skeeter Davis, and others.
-Pride signed with RCA in 1965.
-"The Snakes Crawl at Night" did not chart.
+In 1966, Pride released his first RCA single, "The Snakes Crawl at Night", but the song did not chart.
 On the records of this song submitted to radio stations for airplay, the singer was listed as "Country Charley Pride".
-Pride disputes that the omission of a photo was deliberate; he stated that getting promoters to bring in a Black country singer was a bigger problem: "People didn't care if I was pink.
+Pride disputed that the omission of a photo was deliberate; he stated that getting promoters to bring in a Black country singer was a bigger problem: "People didn't care if I was pink.
 RCA signed me ... they knew I was colored ...
 They decided to put the record out and let it speak for itself."
 While living in Montana, he continued to sing at local clubs, and in Great Falls had an additional boost to his career when he befriended local businessman Louis Allen "Al" Donohue, who owned radio stations, including KMON, the first stations to play Pride's records in Montana.

 Soon after the release of "The Snakes Crawl at Night", Pride released another single called "Before I Met You", which also did not chart.
 Not long afterwards, his third single, "Just Between You and Me", was released.
 This song finally brought Pride success on the country charts.
 The song reached number nine on Hot Country Songs on February 25, 1967.

 According to a news item by the Associated Press, Pride made this comment in a 1992 interview: "They used to ask me how it feels to be the 'first colored country singer' ...
 Then it was 'first Negro country singer;' then 'first black country singer.'
 Now I'm the 'first African-American country singer.'
 That's about the only thing that's changed".